tyler-q-kirkland/advent-of-code-node/README.md

 # AdventOfCodeNode
-A repository for storing Tyler's Advent of Code NODE Solutions.
+A repository for storing Tyler's Advent of Code Node Solutions.